particle-iot/docs/src/content/troubleshooting/guides/connectivity-troubleshooting/cellular-connectivity-troubleshooting-guide.md

 _2,3 indicates your SIM card is being rejected by the local tower. **Please ensure that your SIM card is active!** If your SIM card is indeed active, this error could occur for various infrastructural reasons; it might resolve itself if you have a day or two to wait._

-_If not, please [submit a support ticket](https://support.particle.io/) at so we can check with our MVNO what is going on._

 #### 2,2

 _2,2 indicates no compatible carrier is available on the local tower for the SIM card._